rdalen/Boxify/docs/getting-started.md

     └── Panel PCB type (for panelized manufacturing)
 ```

+Derive it in PS KiCadStep and select PCB Type

 Boxify uses a **Carrier/Passenger architecture**:

 - The PCB Library PCB is the reusable **Carrier**.